public-transport/transitous/docs/docs/index.md

 `display-name-options` | Specify which strings identifying a vehicle should be displayed to the user `script`               | A Lua script applied by MOTIS to GTFS data during import, see [the MOTIS documentation](https://github.com/motis-project/motis/blob/master/docs/scripting.md) for details.
 `use-gtfsclean`        | Preprocess GTFS feeds with `gtfsclean`, default is `true`.
+`enable-crowd-sourced-realtime` | Whether users should be able to submit gps positions for trips from this source.

 #### License Options